sthlmconnection/chatty_rsvp/README.md

   * Friend
   * Reference
 * Set up a new Gmail/Google Apps account with the least permissions possible while still being able to edit the spreadsheet.
 * Make a copy of `default/config.php` in the `custom` directory.
 Fill in the required options.
+Keep it secret.
+Keep it safe.

 ## Customization